 Scheduling the math placement test

-Math placement test appointments are listed below.
+Math placement test appointment times are listed below.
 Advanced registration is required and space in each test is limited.
-If you would like to secure one of these appointments, please indicate this in your email.
+If you would like to secure one of these appointments, please indicate your preference in your email.
 If one of these times do not work for you, other appointments may be scheduled based on the availability of test proctoring staff.
-To schedule a test, or for questions, please email email@example.com.
+To schedule a test, or for questions, please email firstname.lastname@example.org.

 There is a $25 fee for the math placement test that must be paid online before taking the test.
 Valid photo identification is required at the time of the test.